-While every project is unique, each project follows the pathway below, mirroring the RIBA (Royal Institute of British Architects) Plan of Work which lists the schedule of services that we offer at each stage of the project.
+While every project is unique, each project follows the pathway below, mirroring the RIBA (Royal Institute of British Architects) Plan of Work which lists the schedule of services on offer at each stage of the project.

 It is then sensible to meet in person to discuss the project further.
 This initial consultation design meeting typically takes two hours, after which we will spend time analysing the space, researching the best appliances to suit the brief, planning out the room to scale and producing a detailed quotation to deliver the room as per your brief.
 We ask for a fee of £1500 (which includes VAT) to undertake this initial work, with this fee being removed from the cost of the kitchen when commissioned.